amat-, amor-, am- +

 Motto of German Emperor Joseph I (1705-1711).

-Expressing, showing, or feeling romantic love or sexual attraction.
+Relating to expressing, showing, or feeling romantic love or special attraction to someone.

 This "love" unit is the main contributing source for the words in the ami- or "friend" unit.